babono/babon.io/README.md

 3. Update the navigation in `components/Navigation.tsx`

 ### Database Schema Changes
-If you modify the Notion database properties, update the corresponding interfaces in `types/index.ts` and the parsing functions in `lib/notion-utils.ts`.
+If you modify collection fields, update `collections/*.ts` as needed.

 ## Project Structure